Kim Jong Il: Economic policies

 Kim had a "reputation for being almost comically incompetent in matters of economic management".
 The economy of North Korea struggled throughout the 1990s, primarily due to mismanagement.
 In addition, North Korea experienced severe floods in the mid-1990s, exacerbated by poor land management.
 This, compounded with the fact that only 18% of North Korea is arable land and the country's inability to import the goods necessary to sustain industry, led to a severe famine and left North Korea economically devastated.
 Faced with a country in decay, Kim adopted a "Military-First" policy to strengthen the country and reinforce the regime.
 On the national scale, the Japanese Foreign Ministry acknowledges that this has resulted in a positive growth rate for the country since 1996, with the implementation of "landmark socialist-type market economic practices" in 2002, keeping the North afloat despite a continued dependency on foreign aid for food.

 In the wake of the devastation of the 1990s, the government began formally approving some activity of small-scale bartering and trade.
 As observed by Daniel Sneider, associate director for research at the Stanford University Asia–Pacific Research Center, this flirtation with capitalism was "fairly limited, but – especially compared to the past – there are now remarkable markets that create the semblance of a free market system".
 In 2002, Kim declared that "money should be capable of measuring the worth of all commodities."
 These gestures toward economic reform mirror similar actions taken by China's Deng Xiaoping in the late 1980s and early 90s.
 During a rare visit in 2006, Kim expressed admiration for China's rapid economic progress.

-An unsuccessful devaluation of the North Korean won in 2009, initiated or approved by Kim personally, caused brief economic chaos and uncovered the vulnerability of the country's societal fabric in the face of crisis.
+An unsuccessful devaluation of the North Korean won in 2009, initiated or approved by Kim personally, caused brief economic chaos and protests and uncovered the vulnerability of the country's societal fabric in the face of crisis.